 Buried Blundellsands, Liverpool

 Christopher Powell Metcalf was born on the 25th March 1873 in Tadcaster, the son of the Revd.
-Joseph Powell Metcalf, the vicar of Tadcaster.
-Christopher Powell Metcalf's name is included on this web site, as the Collingham and District Parish magazine in December 1914 listed him alongside the men of the village who were serving, but we have not uncovered other strong links to Collingham.
+Joseph Powell Metcalf, the vicar of Tadcaster and his wife Rose Althamiah Metcalf (nee Prideaux).
+Christopher Powell Metcalf's name is included on this web site, as the Collingham and District Parish magazine in December 1914 listed him alongside the men of the village who were serving.

 Christopher's career moved on as a Sub-Lieutentant on HMS Rodney from 30th May 1894 to 4th August 1895, and then as Lieutenant on HMS Howe 5th Aug 1895-23rd Dec 1896, HMS Dreadnought (26th Jan 1897-1st Feb 1897), Collingwood (1st Feb 1897 - 1st June 1897) and HMS Phaeton (1st June 1897-1st Oct 1900).
 It was during this time that, on the 29th July 1897, Christopher married Annie Duddell Minza on the 29th July 1897 at St.Andrew's Church Portsmouth.
 The couple went on to have two children.